deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 White.

 And… colours.
 Cards, by her bed.
 "Get Well Soon!"
-“We missed you!”
-“Welcome home!”
+"We missed you!"
+"Welcome home!"

 There was no beeping, this time.
 No hissing or clicking, nothing in her throat doing her breathing for her.
 Just… yes, a drip in her hand, and darkness outside the window.
 Warm yellow light through a slightly ajar door, admitting hushed conversation.